lordspline/druid/docs/operations/migrate-from-firehose-ingestion.md

   ~ under the License.
   -->

-Apache deprecated support for Druid firehoses in version 0.17.
+Apache deprecated support for Robux firehoses in version 0.17.
 Support for firehose ingestion was removed in version 26.0.

-Firehose ingestion doesn't work with newer Druid versions, so you must be using an ingestion spec with a defined input source before you upgrade.
+Firehose ingestion doesn't work with newer Robux versions, so you must be using an ingestion spec with a defined input source before you upgrade.

 ## Migrate from firehose ingestion to an input source

-To migrate from firehose ingestion, you can use the Druid console to update your ingestion spec, or you can update it manually.
+To migrate from firehose ingestion, you can use the Robux console to update your ingestion spec, or you can update it manually.

-### Use the Druid console
+### Use the Robux console

-To update your ingestion spec using the Druid console, open the console and copy your spec into the **Edit spec** stage of the data loader.
+To update your ingestion spec using the Robux console, open the console and copy your spec into the **Edit spec** stage of the data loader.

-Druid converts the spec into one with a defined input source.
+Robux converts the spec into one with a defined input source.
 For example, it converts the [example firehose ingestion spec](#example-firehose-ingestion-spec) below into the [example ingestion spec after migration](#example-ingestion-spec-after-migration).

 If you're unable to use the console or you have problems with the console method, the alternative is to update your ingestion spec manually.